Image via Live Love DIY

 Image via: Remodelista

 - Two Car Garage

 We have to have a garage especially since in many instances it will also act as a barn for things for our farm and chickens and so on.
 If you want to spruce up your garage as well, it is recommended you read the resources online.
 We only have one car currently so the extra space will hold a tractor/4-wheeler (more on this another day haha) we will be using on the land.

 - Garage must be attached

-winter isn’t kind here and a small luxury is to have your garage attached so you can slip inside easily in a storm or cold day.
-It also keeps the cold out of the home more.
+winter isn’t kind here and a small luxury is to have your garage attached so you can slip inside easily in a storm or cold day, my home epoxy flooring will also make the garage easier to clean.
 Oh and you don’t have to clean the ice off of your car whenever you need to go somewhere.
 Garages are actually cheaper to attach as well because you do not have to pour two slab locations.